 The organic petrographic analysis involved the examination of thin sections under a polarizing focused microscope.
-The analysis on identifying macerals within the coal and shale samples, including vitrinite, liptinite, and inertinite, which are key indicators of organic richness and maturity.
-The vitrinite reflectance (Ro) values were also measured to assess the thermal maturity of the samples.
-This technique provided insights into the depositional environment and organic facies of the samples.
+The analysis identifying macerals within the coal and shale samples, including vitrinite, liptinite, and inertinite, which are key indicators of organic richness and maturity.
+The vitrinite reflectance (Ro) values were also measured to assess the thermal maturity of the samples. provided insights technique into the depositional environment and organic facies of the samples.